Low Hazard Workplaces (Risk Assessment Exemption) Bill

 Overview

-This bill aims to exempt employers from the need to create written risk assessments for employees working in low-hazard environments, specifically those working from home with low-hazard equipment.
+This bill aims to exempt employers from the requirement to create written risk assessments for employees working in low-hazard environments, specifically those working from home with low-hazard equipment.

 Description

-The Low Hazard Workplaces (Risk Assessment Exemption) Bill proposes to remove the legal requirement for businesses to produce written risk assessments for employees working in low-hazard workplaces.
-This includes employees working from home using low-hazard equipment.
+The Low Hazard Workplaces (Risk Assessment Exemption) Bill seeks to amend existing health and safety legislation.
+It will remove the obligation for employers to produce written risk assessments for employees working from home in low-hazard settings.

-The bill's provisions extend to England, Wales, and Scotland.
+- Geographic scope: The bill applies to England, Wales, and Scotland.

 Government Spending